wicketbr/FreeCRM/README.md

 ---

-## 🤝 Contributing & Staying Up to Date
+## 🤝 Contributing and Staying Up to Date

 1. Keep your custom changes inside the `.App.` files whenever possible.
 2. When upstream changes are published, merge them into your branch — you’ll usually only need to reconcile a handful of `.App.` files.